guerreropaula/synthetic-corpus-ca-es/paper/README.md

 ## Abstract

-This paper describes the design and implementation of a parallel corpus of early twentieth-century Catalan literary texts and their automatic Spanish translations.
-Starting from XML-embedded plain-text documents sourced from the Corpus Textual Informatitzat de la Llengua Catalana (CTILC), we built a five-script pipeline that (1) loads and normalizes the raw texts, (2) translates them from Catalan into Spanish using Google’s Gemma-27B-IT, (3) preprocesses and builds a paragraph-level bilingual corpus, (4) analyzes the distribution of the resulting corpus, and finally (5) performs a comparative linguistic analysis covering keyword extraction, n-gram frequencies, and lexical richness metrics.
-The resulting corpus contains 63 documents (1,577,899 Catalan words; 1,669,666 Spanish words; 30,031 aligned paragraph pairs) published between 1905 and 1948 and spans five dialectal variants of Catalan.
-The comparative analysis reveals systematic lexical divergences between the source language and its translations, offering a quantitative window onto the linguistic distance between Catalan and Spanish as well as the translation behavior of a large language model on literary prose.
+This paper describes the design and analysis of a synthetic parallel corpus of Catalan literary texts and their automatic Spanish translations.
+Starting from plain-text documents containing XML tags retrieved from the Corpus Textual Informatitzat de la Llengua Catalana (CTILC), we built a five-script pipeline that (1) loads and normalizes the raw texts, (2) translates them from Catalan into Spanish using Google’s Gemma-27B-IT, (3) postprocesses and builds a paragraph-level bilingual corpus, (4) analyzes the distribution of the resulting corpus, and finally (5) performs a comparative linguistic analysis covering keyword extraction, n-gram frequencies, and lexical richness metrics.
+The resulting corpus contains 63 documents (1,582,915 Catalan words; 1,674,696 Spanish words; 30,290 aligned paragraph pairs) published between 1905 and 1948 and spans five dialectal variants of Cata- lan.
+The results shed light on the translation behavior of a large language model in literary
+prose: higher hapax rates in Catalan than in Spanish, broadly comparable MATTR scores across languages, a mild lexical normalization relative to the Catalan source texts, and a slight tendency for translations to be longer than the source texts, while preserving many named entities and cultural references.